Failover Priority for Access Points

 The following are some guidelines for configuring failover priority for access points:

 Failover priority is not in effect during the regular operation of your wireless network.
-It takes effect only if there are more association requests after an embedded controller failure than there are available backup controller ports.
+It takes effect only if there are more association requests after a controller failure than there are available backup controller ports.

 You can enable failover priority on your network and assign priorities to the individual access points.